“A journey of a thousand miles begins with a single step.”

 Somewhere deep down in the recesses of our minds hide the images of old age fear and helplessness.
 We don’t want to be the bag lady, stuck living under a bridge out of a shopping cart, unable to work, and living on the precipice of survival.

-In saving for retirement, there is a way to tell yourself you’ll save tomorrow and actually do it. – Click to Tweet
+In saving to accelerate your retirement, there is a way to tell yourself you’ll save tomorrow and actually do it. – Click to Tweet

 There’s an actual basis for that fear.
 Social Security is usually only enough to ensure the barest of existences, and it will probably only be cut back further in the future.
 Depending only on Social Security for your well-being when you retire will almost certainly sentence you to an austere future life.

 You can protect yourself.
-You can take steps to secure that retirement that you envision.
+You can take steps to accelerate your retirement that you envision.

-Take steps now and plan for protecting your future.
+Take steps now and plan to protect your future.
 Learn how: Protect yourself from old age economic insecurity.